[February 20, 2019]

 This would allow 18 months for the successful tenderer to build a new vessel should this form part of their offer.

-Before preparing tender documents, Douglas Shire Council is seeking input from all stakeholders with regard to any enhancements to the ferry service they would like Council to consider.
+Before preparing tender documents, Douglas Shire Council sought feedback from the community with regard to any enhancements to the ferry service they would like Council to consider.

 Summary of Comments will be published